 Radisson Blu Hotel, Port Elizabeth

 Radisson Blu Hotel is one of the top-rated hotels in the Eastern Cape.
-It is renowned for its breathtaking sea view.
-It is the ideal destination for a relaxing vacation.
-The staff is so pleasant as they welcome the guests with warm greetings.
+It is renowned for its breathtaking sea view and is the ideal destination for a relaxing vacation.
+The staff is pleasant and welcomes guests with warm greetings.

-Accommodation is one of the best; rooms are spacious and equipped with air conditioning, comfortable bed and other facilities to make your stay special.
+The accommodation is one of the best; rooms are spacious and equipped with air conditioning, comfortable beds, and other facilities to make your stay memorable.
 The restaurant serves delicious meals with top-notch service.
 This hotel is a cut above the rest.

 Royal St Andrews Hotel

 Royal St Andrews Hotel always goes beyond expectations.
-It is one of the top-rated hotels offering the best service along with a professional and generous staff.
+It is one of the top-rated hotels offering the best service and a professional and generous staff.
 It is the ideal getaway to recharge and enjoy some tranquil time.
-You can relax in the spa bath and get a cup of fine wine after a long day.
+After a long day, you can relax in the spa bath and get a cup of fine wine.

-The hotel presents outdoor activities like horse riding and boat rides.
-When it comes to food, the restaurant is renowned for delicious food and good wine at a reasonable price.
-Whether you are on a business trip or a family vacation, head to Royal St Andrews and treat yourself to the most enjoyable stay.
+The hotel offers outdoor activities like horse riding and boat rides.
+The restaurant is renowned for delicious food and good wine at a reasonable price.
+Whether on a business trip or a family vacation, head to Royal St Andrews and treat yourself to the most enjoyable stay.

 The Eastern Cape has what it takes for a beautiful and relaxing stay.
 Visitors can make the best out of every single moment they spend there.
 They can also enjoy some outdoor activities and explore the unique attractions.
 Are you ready to plan your next trip to the Eastern Cape?